Anthracotherium: Description

-The genus name stems from the fact that the holotype and other first specimens were originally obtained from the Tertiary-aged lignite-beds of Europe.

 The European Anthracotherium magnum was approximately as large as a pygmy hippo (about 2 m long and weighing up to 250 kg), but there were several smaller species and the genus also occurs in Egypt, India and North America.
 Members of the genus Anthracotherium, as well as other members of the family Anthracotheriidae, are known colloquially as anthracotheres.

+Palaeoecology

+With the aforementioned morphological features taken into consideration, it has been found that these anthracotheres are in three dietary categories of extant herbivores: leaf browsers, fruit browsers, and grazers.
+In the Eocene-aged Pondaung Formation of Myanmar, A. pangan and A. crassum shared a very high percentage of their core niche, with the latter sharing more of it with the former than vice versa.